 1. Data cleaning and validation

 Before you start analyzing your funnel data, it's important to make sure it's clean and accurate.
-That means removing any duplicate or irrelevant data points, and validating your data against other sources like your CRM or marketing automation platform.
+That means removing any duplicate or irrelevant data points, and performing product data validation against other sources like your CRM or marketing automation platform.

 2. Segmentation and cohort analysis